 The ITTF handbook also states that the playing space/room should be rectangular and a minimum of 14m long, 7m wide, and 5m high (a 45x23x16 foot room).
 Professional players use a good deal of space around the table to move freely and make their shots.

-So how much space do you need for your ping pong table?
+So, how much space do you need for your ping pong table?

 Consider the height of your players.
-When you play table tennis, you want to be able to move your arm and the paddle freely, even when standing at the corners of the table.
+When you play table tennis, you want to move your arm and the paddle freely, even when standing at the corners of the table.
 To accommodate most adult players (averaging 6ft tall), you really need an additional 3-6 feet (1-2m) of space around all sides of the table.

 Indoor Ping Pong Tables: Space Considerations